SpaceShipOne lands at Smithsonian's Air and Space Museum

 Click on thumbnails to enlarge

-Microsoft co-founder Paul G. Allen, the sole funder of SpaceShipOne, made the donation while Burt Rutan, the spacecraft's designer, took part in the ceremony.
+Paul Allen, the sole funder of SpaceShipOne and the co-founder of Microsoft, made the donation while Burt Rutan, the spacecraft's designer, took part in the ceremony.

-"It's really gratifying to have the SpaceShipOne project recognized by the Smithsonian when it was just 10 years ago that we first started researching the possibility of private space travel," Allen said.
-"I saw SpaceShipOne as a great opportunity to demonstrate not just a proof of concept but also demonstrate convincingly that private space exploration could someday be within the reach of individual citizens."
+"It is really gratifying to have the SpaceShipOne project recognized by the Smithsonian when it was just 10 years ago we first started researching the possibility of private space travel," Allen said.
+"I saw SpaceShipOne as a great opportunity to demonstrate not just a proof of concept but also demonstrate that private space exploration could be within the reach of individual citizens."

-On June 21, 2004, SpaceShipOne achieved an altitude just above the internationally-recognized 62-mile (100 km) boundary of space on an arced, suborbital flight that began with it being dropped from its airplane mothership, the White Knight.
-It marked the first time that private enterprise, and not government, crossed the threshold of human spaceflight.
+On June 21, 2004, SpaceShipOne achieved an altitude just above the internationally-recognized 62-mile (100 km) boundary of space on an arced suborbital flight that began with it being dropped from its White Knight mothership.
+It marked the first time that a private enterprise crossed the threshold of human spaceflight.

-Before being hung at the museum, SpaceShipOne was restored to appear as it did after its first spaceflight, sans X Prize markings but with recreated damage similar to what it sustained in June 2004.
-The vehicle is complete less an unspecified component that was donated to a team now building an unmanned probe destined to Pluto.
+Before being brought to the museum, SpaceShipOne was restored to appear as it did after its first spaceflight, sans the X Prize markings but with recreated damage similar to what it sustained in June 2004.
+The vehicle is complete, less an unspecified component donated to the team now building an unmanned probe destined to Pluto.

-SpaceShipOne is the fifth Rutan-designed vehicle in the museum's collection.
+SpaceShipOne is the fifth Rutan-designed vehicle to enter the national collection.
 The museum's south lobby gallery features Rutan's Voyager aircraft, which in 1986 made the first nonstop, nonrefueled flight around the world.

 Emeline Paat-Dahlstrom contributed to this report.

-March 10, 2005 -- The Smithsonian Institution's National Air and Space Museum will later this year become the permanent home to SpaceShipOne, the first privately built and operated vehicle to reach space and a milestone toward development of tourism beyond Earth's gravity.
+— The Smithsonian Institution's National Air and Space Museum will become the permanent home of SpaceShipOne, the first privately built vehicle to reach space, a milestone toward development of tourism beyond Earth's gravity.

 Paul G. Allen, Microsoft co-founder and the sole funder of SpaceShipOne, announced plans to donate the vehicle to the Smithsonian during the annual National Air and Space Museum Trophy awards ceremony held last night.
 Allen, Burt Rutan and the SpaceShipOne team were the winners of the 2005 Trophy for Current Achievement.

-SpaceShipOne is the first privately owned and operated spacecraft to exceed an altitude of 62 miles twice within a period of 14 days, a feat that captured the $10 million Ansari X-Prize, designed to encourage development of space tourism.
+SpaceShipOne is the first privately owned and operated spacecraft to exceed an altitude of 62 miles twice within a period of two weeks, a feat that captured the $10 million Ansari X Prize that encouraged the development of space tourism.

 On Oct.
-4, 2004, pilot Brian Binnie took SpaceShipOne 70 miles (112 km) above the Earth.
+4, 2004, pilot Brian Binnie took SpaceShipOne 70 miles (112 kilometers) above the Earth.
 On Sept.
-29, pilot Mike Melvill flew the vehicle 64 miles (102 km) above the Earth.
+29, pilot Mike Melvill flew to an altitude of 64 miles (102 km) above Earth.
 SpaceShipOne flew previously on June 21, 2004, with Melvill piloting and exceeding an altitude of 62 miles.

 Although equipped with three seats, SpaceShipOne has only been flown solo.
-To qualify for the Ansari X-Prize, it carried the pilot and the equivalent weight of passengers.
-Its design, featuring a bullet-shaped forward fuselage and splayed wings, will be studied for adaptation for larger space tourism vehicles.
+To qualify for the Ansari X Prize, it carried the pilot and the equivalent weight of passengers.
+Its design, featuring a bullet-shaped forward fuselage and splayed wings, will be studied for use with larger space tourism vehicles.

-In expressing his gratitude for the SpaceShipOne donation, museum director Gen. J.R.
+Expressing his gratitude for the SpaceShipOne donation, museum director J.R.
 "Jack" Dailey said, "Our collection is a celebration of firsts.
 Paul Allen, Burt Rutan and their team are the kind of visionaries who unlock the mysteries of flight and create new ways for us to explore our world and beyond."

-SpaceShipOne will be the fifth Rutan-designed vehicle in the museum's collection.
-The Mall building's south lobby gallery features his Voyager aircraft, which in 1986 made the first nonstop, non-refueled flight around the world.
+SpaceShipOne will be the fifth Rutan-designed vehicle in the national collection.
+The National Mall building's south lobby gallery displays his Voyager aircraft, which in 1986 accomplished the first nonstop, non-refueled flight around the world.